 10 ways to have better conversations

 In this TED Talk, award-winning journalist and radio program host Celeste Headlee shares 10 practical tips for better conversations.
 Foremost among these is “Listen to people, keep your mind open and be prepared to be amazed!”

 10 lessons from the TED Talk:

 - Don’t pontificate – This means don’t lecture.
 “True listening requires the setting aside of oneself” (M.Scott Peck).
-Sometimes this means setting aside your personal opinion so that you’ll be free to listen and learn.
+This means setting aside your personal opinion and beliefs so that you’ll be free to listen and learn.
 According to Bill Nye, “Everybody that you will ever meet knows something that you don’t.”

 - Use open-ended questions – Ask questions like “What was it like?”
 “How did you feel?”

 - Go with the flow – Let ideas come and go when you’re talking to someone.
 Don’t focus too much on your next question and forget to listen to what the other person is saying in the very moment.